iseeitryireview.blogspot.com

 Travelling from airport

-To get to the city, you can either take a taxi, the MRT (“Mass Rapid Transport”, Singapore’s subway system), or buses.
-For more details please visit http://www.changiairport.com/
+From the Airport To get to the city, you can either take a taxi, the MRT (“Mass Rapid Transport”, Singapore’s subway system), or buses.
+For more details please visit http://www.changiairport.com/ ...

 MRT

-The MRT system (“Mass Rapid Transport”, Singapore’s subway system) is probably the fastest and most reliable way to get around Singapore besides taxis.
+MRT The MRT system (“Mass Rapid Transport”, Singapore’s subway system) is probably the fastest and most reliable way to get around Singapore besides taxis.
 Trains run from about 6am to midnight.
-Besides being one of the cleanest transport systems in the world, the MRT provides scenic views of the Singapore heartland and city areas, with great access to almost every part of the city
+Besides being one of the cleanest transport systems in the world, the MRT provides scenic views of the Singapore heartland and city areas, with great access to almost every...

 Taxis